ArdalanJaf/Carbon-Offset-Calculator/README.md

 ### Improvements

 - Tooltips to help guide the user through the form.
-I did not want to clutter this minimal site with text, however in retrospect more information is needed.
+I did not want to clutter this minimal site with text, however in retrospect users could use more guidance.
 - Fix minor UX bugs:
   - Tree-counter only updating upon Submit or Add Purchase.
   - Dynamic label for Carbon Emissions on the offset table.